max027/chess-game/README.md

-# chess-game
+# chess-game:
-package-pygame
 does not support en-passant and castling rule of chess

-#start
+# Required:
+-python 3.0
+-pygame

+# start:
-run main.py file
+-run main.py file